hydro-informatics/hydropy.github.io/_sources/documentation/glossary.md

   Where $\nu$ denotes the kinematic viscosity (10$^{-6}$ m$^{2}$ s$^{-1}$ for water at 20$^{\circ}$C).
 In gravel-cobble bed rivers, inertia forces are typically dominant compared with viscous forces; therefore $Re$ is generally larger than 2000 and the flow is turbulent {cite:p}`chow59,wohl_mountain_2000`.

   *French: Nombre de Reynolds <br>German: Reynolds-Zahl*

+Rheotaxis
+  Rheotaxis is a behavior exhibited by aquatic organisms in response to the flow direction of water, and aids fish in compensating for drift losses {cite:p}`elder2015influence`.
+It is characterized by two types: positive and negative rheotaxis.
+Positive rheotaxis involves orientation against the flow, commonly observed in salmonids.
+Negative rheotaxis involves movement with the flow, typical in eels or certain species of freshwater catfish, but this behavior is less common than positive rheotaxis.

+  *French: Rhéotaxie (f) <br>German: Rheotaxis (w)*

 Rich Text Format
   The proprietary Rich Text Format (RTF) wraps raw text in functional blocks that enable graphically flavored *Word*-like processors to identify document properties such as font size and type.
 Common RTFs are, for instance, *docx* or *odf* and enable exchanging text files between different *Word*-like processors on different operating systems.